matrix-org/matrix-spec-proposals/proposals/2758-textual-id-grammar.md

 The grammar is defined as follows:

- * The length of an identifier may not be less than one character or more than 255 characters.
+ * An identifier may not be less than one character or more than 255 characters in length.
  * Identifiers must start with one of the characters `[a-z]`, and be entirely composed of the characters `[a-z]`, `[0-9]`, `-`, `_` and `.`.
  * Identifiers starting with the characters `m.` are reserved for use by the